jodyphelan/TBProfiler/README.md

 conda install -c bioconda tb-profiler
 ```
 ##### Manually
 It is possible to install manually.
-The following pre-requisites will be needed at runtime: *trimmomatic, bwa, minimap2, bowtie2, samtools, bcftools and parallel*.
+The following pre-requisites will be needed at runtime: *trimmomatic, bwa, minimap2, bowtie2, samtools, bcftools, tqdm and parallel*.

-You should also install the pathogen-profiler library found [here](https://github.com/jodyphelan/TBProfiler.git).
+You should also install the pathogen-profiler library found [here](https://github.com/jodyphelan/pathogen-profiler).

 To install tbprofiler run the following code:
 ```